 '''

 @click.group()

 def cli():

 """A simple command line tool."""

 @cli.command('init', short_help='init the repo')

 def init():

+'''

-"""Initializes the repository."""
+''' """Initializes the repository."""

 @cli.command('delete', short_help='delete the repo')

 def delete():

 """Deletes the repository."""

-And what it looks like:
+'''

+'''

-$ python repo.py
+$ repo.py

 Usage: repo.py [OPTIONS] COMMAND [ARGS]...

 A simple command line tool.

-Options:

---help Show this message and exit.
+Options: --help Show this message and exit.

 Commands:

 delete delete the repo

-init the repo
+init init the repo

-init

 '''

-1.8.5 Help Parameter Customization
+1.9.5 Help Parameter Customization

-The help parameter is implemented in click in a very special manner.
-Unlike regular parameters it's automatically added by click for any command and it performs automatic conflict resolution.
+The help parameter is implemented in Click in a very special manner.
+Unlike regular parameters it's automatically added by Click for any command and it performs automatic conflict resolution.
 By default it's called --help, but this can be changed.
 If a command itself implements a parameter with the same name, the default help parameter stops accepting it.
 There is a context setting that can be used to override the names of the help parameters called help_option_names.